digitalcredentials/signing-service/README.md

 That [DID](https://www.w3.org/TR/did-core/) for the `test` tenant is currently registered in the [DCC Sandbox Registry](https://github.com/digitalcredentials/sandbox-registry) so that any credentials generated with that tenant will, when verified, show as having originated from the DCC test issuer.

-See the [Sign a credential](#sign-a-credential) section for a working CURL example of how to sign with the `test` tenant.
+See the [Sign a credential](#sign-a-credential) section for a working cURL example of how to sign with the `test` tenant.

 The `random` tenant generates a random signing key every time the server is started.
 This is strictly meant for testing and experimenting.
 For production use, you must generate your own signing keys.